Market portfolio

+The concept is related to asset allocation and has been critiqued by some economists.
+In practice index providers and exchange-traded funds (ETF) providers create proxies of a market portfolio using securities that are available on securities exchanges in proportion of their weighting.

+Critiques

 Richard Roll's critique states that this is only a theoretical concept, as to create a market portfolio for investment purposes in practice would necessarily include every single possible available asset, including real estate, precious metals, stamp collections, jewelry, and anything with any worth, as the theoretical market being referred to would be the world market.

 There is some question of whether what is used for the market portfolio really matters.
 Some authors say that it does not make a big difference; you can use any representative index and get similar results.
 Roll gave an example where different indexes produce much different results, and that by choosing the index you can get any ranking you want.
 Brown and Brown (1987) examine this, using different indexes such as stocks only, stocks and bonds, and stocks plus bonds plus real estate.
 They find that using a market that includes real estate produces much different results.
 For example, with one measurement most mutual funds have alpha close to zero, while with another measurement most of them have significantly negative alpha.

 Most index providers give indices for different components such as stocks only, bonds only, et cetera.
 As a result, proxies for the market (such as the FTSE 100 in the UK, DAX in Germany or the S&P 500 in the US) are used in practice by investors.
 Roll's critique states that these proxies cannot provide an accurate representation of the entire market.